 At the same time, benefits provided through the workplace, such as retirement and emergency savings programs and financial coaching, have become more relevant in today’s tight labor market and amid an uptick in unionization efforts.
 In fact, workplace and public benefits systems can complement each other to advance financial health.

 We are seeking emerging or existing partnerships between fintechs and nonprofits that are interested in piloting or prototyping solutions, product designs, or program enhancements.
-Your proposed solution should improve financial health outcomes for individuals navigating the complex private and/or public benefits systems.
+Solutions should improve financial health outcomes for individuals navigating the complex private and/or public benefits systems.
 Across the U.S., nonprofits assist individuals with benefits screening and eligibility; fintech solutions can help individuals monitor their benefits and help practitioners match clients with the right benefits for them.
-Together, with your respective skill sets, you and your application partner can help people across the country who need streamlined access to these benefits to safeguard their quality of life.
+Together, with your respective skill sets, application partners can help people across the country who need streamlined access to these benefits to safeguard their quality of life.

 Interested in becoming a participant in the Exchange?
 Fill out the request form below and we’ll follow up shortly.
 Inclusion in the Exchange comes at no cost or obligation.